-Other key factors that have augmented the demand for these sensors are advancements in sensor technologies, multiple channels of wireless communication and longer battery life of the wearables.
+Other key factors that have augmented the demand for these sensors are advancements in sensor technologies, multiple channels of wireless communication, and the longer battery life of the wearables.
 These sensors have found major applications across the healthcare sector and are being implemented actively for different applications like monitoring heart rate, pulse, body temperature, calories burnt among various other parameters.
 Personalized and remote health monitoring has also impacted the market demand for these sensors with new forms of devices being commercialized or, are in the research and development phase.
-Even though, the demand for these sensors is growing exponentially; high power usage, privacy and security concerns are some of the factors restraining the market growth.
+Even though, the demand for these sensors is growing exponentially; high power usage, privacy, and security concerns are some of the factors restraining the market growth.
 Geographically, North America is expected to hold a major share owing to the early adoption of technology, and the highest health expenditure of the United States among all the developed regions of the world.
 While the Asia Pacific region is expected to be the fastest-growing, this is due to the growing consumer electronics industry, especially in the emerging economies of India and China.

 The growing geriatric population coupled with the adoption of healthy aging is driving the growth of the global wearable sensors market in the forecast period.

 The older population is projected to grow from an estimated 524 million in 2010 to nearly 1.5 billion in 2050 (source: National Institutes of Health).
-With the rise in upcoming advancements in sensor technology and adoption of the healthy lifestyle conditions, the aging population is becoming aware and are interested in choosing healthy aging.
-This has further helped the older people to keep a check on their day-to-day activities in order to remain healthy.
+With the rise in upcoming advancements in sensor technology and the adoption of healthy lifestyle conditions, the aging population is becoming aware and is interested in choosing healthy aging.
+This has further helped older people to keep a check on their day-to-day activities in order to remain healthy.
 For patients residing in remote areas, wearable sensors are capable of giving real-time information to doctors avoiding the need for frequent hospital visits.
 Therefore, the older population can remain stress-free about their well-being and can equally contribute to society.
 Hence the growing geriatric population worldwide is providing an opportunity for the market to thrive at a rapid pace in the forecast period.

 North America is expected to hold a significant market share in the forecast period.